 Featuring Bob Boyd, President and CEO of Agility Recovery Solutions.

-Ron Johnson: You never think it can happen to you.
-But during the past decade, we’ve seen major hurricanes bypass Florida and move up the Eastern seaboard leaving behind devastated businesses and communities.
-Whether the disaster is a hurricane, flood, tornado, or raging wildfire, the unthinkable can happen.
-The very nature of disasters requires planning for the unthinkable.
+Ron Johnson: A natural disaster can happen anywhere, anytime.
+However, this doesn’t have to catch you unprepared.
+Recent storms like Hurricane Irene swept the Eastern seaboard causing billions in damages and, sadly, loss of life.
+The very nature of disasters require planning for the unthinkable.
 Do you have a plan?
 What will it take to survive and rebuild your business after a disaster?

-Hello, I’m Ron Johnson with the U.S. Small Business Administration, your small business resource.
-With us today is Bob Boyd, president and CEO of Agility Recovery Solutions.
-Today, we begin part one of our two-part series on how to develop your business disaster preparedness plan.
-Welcome, Bob.
+Hello, I’m Ron Johnson with the US Small Business Administration, your small business resource.
+Joining us once again is Bob Boyd.
+He is president and CEO of Agility Recovery Solutions.
+Today, we conclude our two-part series on how to develop your business disaster preparedness plan.
+Welcome back, Bob.

-Our thanks to Bob Boyd, president and CEO of the Agility Recovery Solutions.
-Taking steps to protect your employees, your hard-earned investment, your business, and your peace of mind may seem challenging at first.
-But the long-term benefit of being prepared is immeasurable.
-Having a business continuity plan will only improve your chances of staying in the game.
-Now, for more information on Agility’s Prepare My Business, go to www.preparemybusiness.org.
+Ron Johnson: Again, our thanks to Bob Boyd, president and CEO of Agility Recovery Solutions.
+We now have the 10 steps in developing a business disaster preparedness plan.
+Be sure to listen to part one of our two-part series.
+Remember, the long-term benefits of being prepared are immeasurable.
+Having a business continuity plan that is tested before the disaster strikes will only improve your chances of staying in the game.
+For more information on Agility’s Prepare My Business, go to www.preparemybusiness.org.

 [End of transcript]